Decentralized-Anonymity-Network/BadNet/readme_en.md

 # Function
 The project focuses on improving the directory functionality of the Tor system, and the main improvements include:
 1. Use smart contracts to reconstruct the core functions of Tor directory authority to realize a decentralized directory authority (DDA);
-2. Relays upload “descriptor” to DDA, and clients fetch directories from DDA;
+2. Relays upload "descriptor" to DDA, and clients fetch directories from DDA;
 3. Add some auxiliary functions on the basis of Tor (e.g., entity registration, random directory, data protection) to improve the system's resistance to directory attacks.

 # Code